Helpful tips to aid you in completing an application for jobs with ODFW, responding to supplemental questions and submitting application materials.

 Again, be truthful and accurate in your responses.

 Job Postings are typically opened for each specific vacancy.
 An application must be submitted online for each competitive job for which you are applying.
 The ODFW Employment Application can be submitted for noncompetitive positions, such as the Experimental Biology Aide (EBA).
-This application is not an online application and cannot be used for competitive positions.
+This application is not an online application and typically cannot be used for competitive positions.

 Please keep in mind that ODFW is not responsible for applications that are illegible or incomplete or that were not submitted on time.
 No additional information or attachments may be added once the posting has closed.